The Mental Health Foundation builds resilient individuals and communities so that, together, we can build a better future.

-Today, the Mental Health Foundation no longer operates out of Alberta Hospital, but we do still support front line service providers as the official fundraiser for Addiction and Mental Health at Alberta Health Services.
-The best of both worlds, we operate within the community and see where aid is needed, while belonging to the healthcare system, which allows us to be in the right rooms to make change happen.
+Today, the Mental Health Foundation no longer operates out of Alberta Hospital, but we do still support front line service providers as only foundation taking a systems approach towards transforming the delivery of mental health care.
+The best of both worlds, we operate within the community and see where aid is needed, while also supporting the healthcare system, which allows us to be in the right rooms to make change happen.

 Like you, we have family, colleagues, and friends who battle with mental illness.
 They are our sisters and brothers, our partners, people who make sure our cities and communities continue to thrive.

 We are inspired by their perseverance, and moved to action by their struggles.
 And though, like our predecessors, we still see a system not fully equipped to serve them effectively, we are confident that the work we do will ignite change.